aidenszeto/Dictionary-Bot/README.md

 6. Create a .env file with the following lines:
       DISCORD_TOKEN={your_token} and API_KEY={your_key}
 7. Invite bot to Discord server
-8. Run bot.py and enjoy!
+8. Run bot.py and enjoy your new bot!
+# Contact
+Created by Aiden Szeto - feel free to contact me!